ReferralPulse — Stronger Referral Networks

 Search by name, email, or company

-Where to find it: Header → search input.
+Where to find it: Header → search box.

-3. Click any row in the dropdown to jump straight to that record.
+3. Click any row to jump straight to that record.
+The dialog closes behind you.

 Tip